Kate Brookes-Peterson

-Kate Brookes-Peterson (born 14 May 1984 in Kawakawa, New Zealand) is an Australian open water swimmer.
+Kate Brookes-Peterson (born 14 May 1984) is an Australian open water swimmer.

 She won Australia's first medal at the 2007 FINA World Championships with a bronze in the Women's 5 km open water event.
 Her result was not without controversy though with German Britta Kamrau-Corestein, whom she beat home for bronze by 0.1 seconds, accusing her of foul play by pulling on her swimming costume.
 Brookes-Peterson flatly denied the accusation.

 She was coached by Australian swimming coach Ken Wood.